TickTeam/guide-tt/ticktick_web_app/how_to_assign_a_task_to_others.md

 ###How to assign a task?
-You can assign tasks in shared list.
+You can assign tasks to members of a shared list.

-1.Click a task in a shared list first.
+1.Select a shared list and click a task.

-2.Click the assignment icon in task detail page to choose a assignee.
+2.Click the assignment icon in the upper-right page to choose an assignee.

 ![](../images/webassign.png)